-Rationale: Marine areas subjected to intense shipping and exploitation such as the Western Baltic, the Belt Sea and the Kattegat are in danger of habitat degradation through fisheries, noise, construction, shipping, pollution and resource extraction.
+Rationale: Marine areas subjected to intense shipping and exploitation such as the WBBK are in danger of habitat degradation through fisheries, noise, construction, shipping, pollution and resource extraction.
 This may diminish their suitability as habitats for harbour porpoises.
 It is therefore important to ensure that the quality of the habitat allows a viable harbour porpoise population to be supported.

 - Full implementation of the MSFD and relevant decisions by ASCOBANS, HELCOM, CMS and other relevant international bodies.
-Requisite national legislation - Monitoring of the effect on porpoise behaviour and distribution of new projects such as marine constructions, shipping, seismic testing and other noise sources
+Requisite national legislation. - Monitoring of the effect on porpoise behaviour and distribution of new projects such as marine constructions, shipping, seismic testing and other noise sources.